Am I eligible for funding if I have not yet completed a master’s degree?

 Can I submit my application even if my reference letters has not been received?

 Yes.
 You are strongly encouraged to submit your application well in advance of the deadline in order to avoid missing the posted deadline.
 There is no need to wait for your Reference Letters to be received in order to submit your application – these will be automatically added to your application upon submission.

 Applicants must submit an online application and are asked to provide basic biographic details, project details, and relevant education and employment details.
 In addition, applicants must upload a preliminary budget, dissertation proposal document, a dissertation chapter (if applicable), and a project bibliography, and must request two reference letters in support of their application.

 How many references do I need and whom should I ask to write references for me?

 Two.
-One Reference Letter must come from your dissertation supervisor and a second letter should be from someone who is familiar with your work and academic interests.
+One Reference Letter must come from your dissertation supervisor and a second letter should be from an academic or professional contact who is familiar with your work and academic interests.
+If you do not have a dissertation supervisor, both letters must come from a senior professional or scholar who is familiar with your work and/or academic interests.
 Only two Reference Letters will be accepted.
 Any additional letters will be discarded.

 Do I need to submit a Language Evaluation?

 Applicants must complete a language evaluation as part of the online application only if this is applicable to their research (part of their research involves conducting interviews in, or consulting literature written in local or foreign language/languages).